Job 4

 - Romans 3:23-24All have sinned… being justified freely by his grace through the redemption that is in Christ Jesus.The true kernel of v.
 17 carried the right direction - no one righteous in himself, so God gives a righteousness as gift.

-- Hebrews 4:15We have not an high priest which cannot be touched with the feeling of our infirmities.The opposite of a “miserable comforter” - the One who entered the house of clay rather than judging it from outside.
+- Hebrews 4:15We have not an high priest which cannot be touched with the feeling of our infirmities.The opposite of a “miserable comforter” - the One who entered the house of clay and bore it from the inside.

-- Job 16:2I have heard many such things: miserable comforters are ye all.Job’s eventual verdict on Eliphaz and his friends - counsel that explained his pain instead of sharing it.
+- Job 16:2I have heard many such things: miserable comforters are ye all.Job's eventual verdict on Eliphaz and his friends - counsel that explained his pain when it should have shared it.

 - Psalm 103:14For he knoweth our frame; he remembereth that we are dust.Human frailty (the “houses of clay” of v.
 19) spoken as compassion - the tenderness Eliphaz turns into contempt.